1948 Palestine war: The 1947 UN Partition Plan

-1947–1948 civil war in Mandatory Palestine
+First phase: 1947–1948 civil war in Mandatory Palestine

 The first phase of the war took place from the United Nations General Assembly vote for the Partition Plan for Palestine on 29 November 1947 until the termination of the British Mandate and Israeli proclamation of statehood on 14 May 1948.
 During this period the Jewish and Arab communities of the British Mandate clashed, while the British organised their withdrawal and intervened only occasionally.
 In the first two months of the Civil War, around 1,000 people were killed and 2,000 injured, and by the end of March, the figure had risen to 2,000 dead and 4,000 wounded.
 These figures correspond to an average of more than 100 deaths and 200 casualties per week in a population of 2,000,000.

 From January onwards, operations became increasingly militarised.
 A number of Arab Liberation Army regiments infiltrated Palestine, each active in a variety of distinct sectors around the coastal towns.
 They consolidated their presence in Galilee and Samaria.
 The Army of the Holy War, under Abd al-Qadir al-Husayni's command, came from Egypt with several hundred men.
 Having recruited a few thousand volunteers, al-Husayni organised the blockade of the 100,000 Jewish residents of Jerusalem.

 To counter this, the Yishuv authorities tried to supply the city with convoys of up to 100 armoured vehicles, but the operation became more and more impractical as the number of casualties in the relief convoys surged.
 By March, al-Husayni's tactic had paid off.
 Almost all of Haganah's armoured vehicles had been destroyed, the blockade was in full operation, and hundreds of Haganah members who had tried to bring supplies into the city were killed.
 The situation for those in the Jewish settlements in the highly isolated Negev and North of Galilee was more critical.

-This caused the US to withdraw its support for the Partition plan, and the Arab League began to believe that the Palestinian Arabs, reinforced by the Arab Liberation Army, could end the partition.
+This caused the US to withdraw its support for the Partition Plan, and the Arab League began to believe that the Palestinian Arabs, reinforced by the Arab Liberation Army, could end the partition.
 The British decided on 7 February 1948 to support Transjordan's annexation of the Arab part of Palestine.

 While the Jewish population was ordered to hold their ground everywhere at all costs, the Arab population was disrupted by general conditions of insecurity.
 Up to 100,000 Arabs from the urban upper and middle classes in Haifa, Jaffa and Jerusalem, or Jewish-dominated areas, evacuated abroad or to Arab centres to the east.

-David Ben-Gurion ordered Yigal Yadin to plan for the announced intervention of the Arab states.
-The result of his analysis was Plan Dalet, which was put in place at the start of April.